msa-em/nanocartography/02_orientation.md

 to the motion of the double tilt stage the traces of the planes can exhibit S-curves and are not always straight.
-This motion is exactly how the planes of atoms within the microscope behave across the entire tilt space, and the *{u}`reason why g-vectors in diffraction patterns collected at different ZA can appear to rotate in relation to one another`*.
-The calculation of the vector normal, or g-vector, to these hexagonal planes will be discussed in the next section.
+This motion is exactly how the planes of atoms within the microscope behave across the entire tilt space, and the *{u}`reason why **g**-vectors in diffraction patterns collected at different ZA can appear to rotate in relation to one another`*.
+The calculation of the vector normal, or
+**g**-vector, to these hexagonal planes will be discussed in the next section.

 :::{figure} ./images/Figure 9.jpg